joshuafayallen/personal-website/content/post/2022-03-11-using-r-to-streamline-midsemester-reports/index.markdown

 This is simple enough and you can just use `select` and `filter` to get the info you want.
 However, as we all know we have to do some grading.
-You can use all your favorite `dplyr` tricks to grade and impute grades if you want.  his is the easy part and now you can start to expand this out to actually using `R` to automate calculating grades.
+You can use all your favorite `dplyr` tricks to grade and impute grades.
+This is the easy part, and now you can start to expand this out to using `R` to automate calculating grades.
 One super neat assignment all Intro to Government students at Georgia State do is assigning an adult field trip of sorts that is free for them.
-The students go to the [National Center for Civil and Human Rights](https://www.civilandhumanrights.org/) and do a tour and simulation of the lunch counter sit ins.
-There are a few components to this one of which is that they submit a unique code as part of the proof that they have done it.
-Naturally as is the case some students just did not do it but that nbd just use our friend left join, but to retain all the students be sure to include `keep = TRUE` so each student gets graded.
+The students go to the [National Center for Civil and Human Rights](https://www.civilandhumanrights.org/) and do a tour and simulation of the lunch counter sit-ins.
+There are a few components to this: they submit a unique code as part of the proof that they have done it.
+Naturally, as is the case, some students just did not do it, but that nbd just use our friend left join, but to retain all the students be sure to include `keep = TRUE` so each student gets graded.